dretcm/effective-communication/README.md

 * arms to the sides and open them while you speak, avoid talking with your arms crossed.

 <img src = "https://content.attn.com/sites/default/files/smiles.jpg" width = "350px" heigth = "350px">

+<h2>Manage a good tone of voice:</h2>

+* Avoid using nasal or deep voice.
+* yawn.
+* breathe correctly, when you are speaking.
+* have a good posture, do not hunch or push your chest too much.